 Another option is to convert your 403(b) into a Roth IRA.
 The Roth IRA has different tax rules than the 403(b) and the Traditional IRA.
 This account delays its tax benefit until retirement – so you’ll pay now and benefit later.
 When you make withdrawals in retirement, the funds are tax-free so you don’t pay income taxes on your investment gains.
 Funds withdrawn from a 403(b) or Traditional IRA are taxable.

 In exchange, the Roth IRA must be funded with after-tax dollars.
-This means that when you roll over your 403(b), you’ll need to pay income tax on the entire account balance, which can be expensive depending on the size of your 403(b).
-Keep in mind that the amount of your 403(b) that is converted to a Roth will be added to your taxable income for the year and potentially push you into a higher tax bracket.
-If you cannot come up with the cash to pay the taxes due with non-retirement money, it usually is not advantageous to convert to a Roth.
+So when you roll over your 403(b), you’ll pay income tax on the entire account balance.
+This can be significant depending on the size of your 403(b).
+A Roth conversion can also push you into a higher tax bracket.
+If you can’t come up with the cash to pay the tax with non-retirement money, it usually is not advantageous to convert to a Roth.

 A Roth IRA has two other main benefits compared to a Traditional IRA: